Jayson Williams: The death of Gus Christofi

+Initial trial and appeal

 In April 2004, Williams was acquitted of the more serious charges against him, but the court's jury deadlocked on a charge of reckless manslaughter.
 He was convicted on four counts of trying to cover up the shooting.

-On April 21, 2006, a Hunterdon County appeals court ruled that Williams could be retried on a reckless manslaughter charge stemming from the shooting death of Christofi.
-The court repeatedly delayed the retrial for a series of reasons, such as the State's 2008 appeal of a ruling relating to prosecutorial misconduct at the first trial.
+On April 21, 2006, a Hunterdon County appeals court ruled that Williams could be retried on a reckless manslaughter charge.

-On January 11, 2010, Williams pleaded guilty to aggravated assault.
-On February 23, 2010, he was finally sentenced to 5 years in prison with possible parole after 18 months.
-Williams was subsequently moved on April 19, 2011, to Rikers Island to serve an additional 1-year sentence for a DWI, of which he served 8 months and was released from custody on April 13, 2012.
-On the entire experience, Williams said in a 2012 interview with ESPN: "…I truly don't want to see anybody cause any more pain to anybody.
-And I don't want to see anybody in a cage, man.
-Everybody thinks they're so tough and they can go to jail.
-I've never seen a newbie go to jail and not cry the first two months every night, scream and have to get suicide prevention in front of his cell."
-Relating specifically to the shooting incident, Williams went on to say "I struggle with the loss of lives.
-The loss of Mr. Christofi and the loss of my father.
-An hour doesn't go by that I don't think about [the accident], think about how can I replay this as to bring back Mr. Christofi.
-And not one person died that night, two people died.
-My dad had never been in the hospital in 70 years.
-That's the ripple effect."

-Tasering incident
+Suicidal agitation

-The New York City Police Department (NYPD) reported on April 27, 2009, that Williams was stunned with a taser in a New York City hotel by members of the NYPD after reports that Williams had become suicidal and violent.
+The New York City Police Department (NYPD) reported on April 27, 2009, that Williams had become suicidal and violent in a NYC hotel room.
 Upon entering the Manhattan hotel room police said that Williams was visibly intoxicated, and that empty bottles of prescription medications were found around the room.
-Officers stunned him with the taser and took him to a hospital.
+Officers stunned him with a taser and took him to a hospital.

-Raleigh bar fight
+Bar fight

-Williams was arrested on May 24, 2009, for allegedly punching a man in the face at a bar in Raleigh, North Carolina.
+A few weeks after the NYC tasering incident, on May 24, 2009, Williams allegedly punched a man in the face at a bar in Raleigh, North Carolina.
 He was charged with simple assault.
-Later the charges were dropped.
+The charges were later dropped.